Inside Balenciaga Fall/Winter 2026

 The brand carries the legacy of Cristóbal Balenciaga, whose work in the 1950s and ’60s fundamentally reshaped the relationship between garment and body.
 His cocoon coats, sculptural tailoring, and radical rethinking of silhouette remain some of the most influential innovations in fashion history.

-At the same time, the past decade under Demna transformed Balenciaga into one of the most culturally dominant brands of contemporary fashion.
+The past decade under Demna transformed Balenciaga into one of the most culturally dominant brands of contemporary fashion.
 Through oversized proportions, confrontational styling, and a distinctly dystopian tone, Demna repositioned the house within youth culture and streetwear.

-Piccioli inherits both of these worlds.
+Piccioli inherits both worlds.

 Fall 2026 begins to outline an answer.